ishan-marikar/puppeteer-theater/README.md

 ####  element.upload(file, opt  = {})

-- Writes file to temporary directory on disk, uploads file on given elements inside this PuppeteerBotElement, cleans up.
+- Writes file to temporary directory on disk, uploads file on given elements inside this PuppeteerBotElement, cleans up temporary file contents.
+- Supports `fileChooser` API released in the last version change in puppeteer.

 - returns: <[Promise]<[boolean]>> whether file uploaded or not.

 ####  element.tableContent(opts)

 - returns table as an array of JSON objects (`good` for scraping)
-- params: opts `{}` default arguments for tabletojson (refer to the documentation for this package)
+- params: Supports all arguments from [tabletojson](https://npmjs.com/tabletojson/) (refer to the documentation for this package)

 ####  element.eval(fn, ...args)